Juerd/ESP-WiFiSettings/README.md

 void portal();
 ```

-Disconnects any active WiFi and turns the ESP32 into a captive portal with a
+Disconnects any active WiFi and turns the ESP into a captive portal with a
 DNS server that works on every hostname.

 Normally, this function is called by `.connect()`.
 To allow reconfiguration